Afri Cola: Availability outside Germany

 In the mid-1990s, Real Soda LLC, a U.S. company, started importing Afri Cola into the United States, largely in the Seattle area.
 At the time, it was marketed as "highest caffeine content allowed by law" and positioned to compete with such high-caffeine colas as Jolt Cola and Fukola Cola.
 In the late 1990s, it was widely available at convenience stores and supermarkets in Seattle and is available in several cafes in Minneapolis.
 For a short time, it was available at Carnegie Mellon University Student Union in Pittsburgh, the University of Rhode Island in their student union and at the University of Michigan at Backroom Pizza.
 In the early 2000s, it was available in the Reed College bookstore.
 Mineralbrunnen Überkingen-Teinach AG itself exports Afri-Cola to Austria, France, Saudi Arabia, Switzerland and the Czech Republic.

 Also in the 1980s, it was sold in Nigeria.
-It was sold in Ondo state, perhaps sold in the rest part of the country.
+It was sold in Ondo state, and perhaps sold in the rest of the country.

 Afri Cola was relaunched in the US in May 2017 on the West Coast and in the New York area through importer Classic Beverage Imports working with various distributors.
 The USA product is in the same original high-caffeine formula and is sold in a 330 ml version of the iconic Afri Cola glass bottle.